 To examine the effect of economic conditions on the stock price reactions, the study period is split into buoyant period (1992-1996) and recession period (1997-2001).
+Appendix 1 shows the chronology of property related events from 1992 to 2001.
 The results are discussed in the following sections.